 - Drizzle with balsamic, add a few basil leaves, and a pinch each of salt and pepper.

 - Top with the other slice of bread and cook on a skillet or in a panini press over medium/high heat for about 5 minutes, until brown on both sides and the cheese is melted.

 For a quick dipping sauce, combine 1 tsp of balsamic vinegar with 1 Tbsp mayonnaise.
 Cut your grilled cheese in half and dip away!

+This post contains affiliate links, which means if you buy something from that link I may earn a commission, at no extra cost to you.
+Thanks for supporting Live Eat Learn and for making these recipes possible!
 Healthy Foods Online sent me a few of their products to try out, including the balsamic vinegar used in this recipe.
 It’s some of the highest quality balsamic I’ve come across, and it’s delivered straight to your door.
 What’s not to love?
-I originally published this recipe on Savory Style!